adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. `.otf` fonts can either be opentype or truetype.
+"TrueType fonts are drawn using Quadratic Outlines (???), which is a very formal way of drawing letters.
+OpenType fonts use Postscript Outlines which is a much easier way for designers to draw fonts." - taco taco
+1. There are machines out there that cut meat into [perfectly weighted portions](https://imgur.com/CjOddLj) using lasers.
+1. [Trump appeared in Home Alone 2.](https://www.youtube.com/watch?v=YXE3Ku-mGrk) He requests to be in any film using Trump's properties as a scene.
+1. The arm of a vinyl player should exert 1.5~3g of tracking force (on Earth? as Newtons?).
+Anything higher is bad for the record.
+1. Zeppelin is an Australian cattle dog.
+1. "Home ec" aka [home economics](https://en.wikipedia.org/wiki/Home_economics) aka "how to live at home" is taught in American schools.
+1. [Chiclets](https://en.wikipedia.org/wiki/Chiclets) are a brand of gum.
+There is no such thing as a chicklet keyboard.
+1. 300k appendices are removed from Americans each year.
+There is [no statistical evidence](https://articles.mercola.com/appendicitis/prevention.aspx) that doing anything other than eating lots of meat will increase your chances of getting appendicitis.
+1. If you ask the Internet, ["How do I knock myself out for a long time?"](https://www.quora.com/How-can-you-knock-yourself-out-for-a-long-period-of-time?share=1), the Internet replies with "Don't."
+1. The Exeggutor has no arms.
+Its Alolan form has a totally unrelated fruit on its tail.
+1. It doesn't hurt to buy stocks *after* it is done dropping.
+1. [A Macbook from your laptop's model year](https://www.kijiji.ca/b-ontario/macbook-2012/k0l9004?dc=true) holds the same value as your laptop's original price after however many years.
+1. There is only one "gimp boy" in the world: [Jason Coakley](http://www.dailymail.co.uk/news/article-3699007/).
+1. "See see no touch" unfortunately has only 1500 results on Google.
+1. [Slack](https://en.wikipedia.org/wiki/Slack_Technologies) is the fastest company to receive a billion dollar valuation.
+Its chat room thing uses `<div contenteditable="true">` as the message container.
+1. [Five-year survival rate](https://en.wikipedia.org/wiki/Five-year_survival_rate) can be absolute or relative.
+Absolute, if you just look at the percentage of patients that survive after five years.
+Relative, if you compare those people with the absolute survival rate of similar but uninfected population.
+If you get something cool like [sickle cell anemia](https://en.wikipedia.org/wiki/Sickle-cell_disease), your relative survival rate might be higher than 100%.
+1. According to Reddit, all your bones are wet.
+1. "Static typing vs dynamic typing" isn't a useful topic to argue about because [each language has its optimal point of productivity for the percentage of code that is statically typed.](https://blog.merovius.de/2017/09/12/diminishing-returns-of-static-typing.html) The Python sweet spot is much lower than the Java sweet spot, startups may have different requirements than NASA, and it matters also how many lines of code you have.
+1. There is [a line in China](http://www.didichuxing.com/en/press-blog/suvzicxv.html) at which the population suddenly drops.
+Reproduce this in Google Maps by drawing a line from 怒江 to 北京.
+1. BFRocket = Big Fucking Rocket.
+Elon Musk is planning to launch a few of those to Mars.
 1. "I before E except after C" works around 85% of the time. (done with `english-dictionary.json`)
 1. Once you had to move a blue suitcase from place to place.
 Someone asked what was in it.
 You said `(redacted)`.
 They didn't believe you.
 1. Coyotes (43mph) have no problem chasing roadrunners (20mph).